Jadis0x/URKit/README.md

 URKit lets you write mods for Windows x64 Unity games in plain C++.
 You point it at a game, and it hands you a CMake project that already builds.
 From there you can find and change game objects, call the game's own methods, hook functions, react to scene changes, and draw an ImGui overlay.
-Mono and IL2CPP games both work, and your mod code looks the same for either one.
+It works with both Mono and IL2CPP games.

 Unreal Engine support is on the way, but it isn't ready yet.
 See [where it stands](#unreal-engine-work-in-progress).